The daily struggle of Iraq's widows of war

 In a camp near the Iraqi capital's Sadr City slum, the plight of widows is slightly better than Dakhil's.
 The Baghdad Provincial Council distributed 150 caravans to displaced families rent-free.

-Ibn Sina, a non-governmental organization, helps widows find jobs.
+Ibn Sina, a non-governmental organisation, helps widows find jobs.
 The group bought one a sewing machine and another a refrigerator and food supplies so they could earning a living.

 Kadhmiya Mohammed, 35, a mother of five, sells used household goods at the camp, but barely meets the needs of her family.
 Her husband disappeared in 2005 and despite searching hospitals and prisons she was unable to find any trace of him.